 Executive Function and Task Initiation

-Diamond (2013) states learners require inhibitory control, working memory and cognitive flexibility.
-These functions help learners begin activities.
-Learners facing ADHD, language disorder, or hardship may struggle (Diamond, 2013).
+Diamond (2013) states that learners need inhibitory control, working memory and cognitive flexibility.
+These executive functions help learners stop distractions, hold ideas in mind, switch approach, and begin activities.
+Learners with ADHD, language disorder, or hardship may struggle with these demands (Diamond, 2013).

 Diamond (2013) says inhibitory control lets learners choose a better response.
 Learners start tasks by suppressing the urge to avoid them.
 Weak inhibitory control makes this very tiring, according to Barkley (1997).
 The desire to avoid feels physical, not just a simple preference.